 - Situations that pose imminent danger or while a crime is in progress should be reported immediately by calling 911 (9-911 if using a campus phone) to reach the Atchison County Sheriff's Department dispatch center and then contacting the Department of Safety and Security at Ext.
 8888 or 913-360-8888.
 Keep in mind that the individual making the call from a cell phone will need to provide the address where the emergency has occurred. - A person making a report to the Department of Safety and Security will be asked to fill out an incident report form.
 These forms are available in the Department of Safety and Security Office, the Student Life Office, and the Human Resources Office. - Students, staff, and visitors can also report criminal actions, accidents, injuries, or other emergency incidents to one of the campus security authorities identified above.
 Once reported, the individual making the report will be encouraged to also report it to appropriate police agencies.
-If requested, a member of College staff will assist a student in making the report to the police. - All college faculty and staff are required to inform the Title IX Coordinator, a Deputy Title IX Coordinator or Campus Security if they become aware of an incident of possible sexual misconduct (sexual harassment, sexual assault, domestic violence, dating violence and stalking). - Anonymous incident reports can also be made at any time to one of the above-mentioned campus security authorities.
+If requested, a member of college staff will assist a student in making the report to the police. - All college faculty and staff are required to inform the Title IX Coordinator, a Deputy Title IX Coordinator or Campus Security if they become aware of an incident of possible sexual misconduct (sexual harassment, sexual assault, domestic violence, dating violence and stalking).